versioninfo()Biostat/Biomath M257 Homework 6

 Let’s compare our method with lme4 package in R and MixedModels.jl package in Julia.
 Both lme4 and MixedModels.jl are developed mainly by Doug Bates.
 Summarize what you find.

-runtime = zeros(3); # record the log-likelihood at MLE loglike
+loglike = zeros(3); # record the log-likelihood at MLE9.1 Your approach

 library(readr)